Valanciunas leads late burst as Grizzlies beat Bulls 101-90

 Valanciunas, who had 32 points and 22 rebounds a night earlier in a loss to the Indiana Pacers, scored 10 in the fourth as Memphis used an 18-6 run to break open a close game.

+“Jonas is Jonas, man,” said second-year guard Ja Morant.
+“He’s a top player for us.
+He commands the paint.
+Protects the paint.
+A walking double-double.”

+“It’s not an individual sport,” Valanciunas said.
+“I would not be doing it without my teammates, first of all.
+Second thing, I’m playing with a high energy.
+I’m putting a lot of work in trying to go for every rebound.
+Trying to go for every putback.
+Stuff like that.
+That pays off.”

 Dillon Brooks finished with 17 points and Grayson Allen added 14.
-Ja Morant had 13 points and 10 assists.
+Morant had 13 points and 10 assists.

 Zach LaVine scored 21 points, but he was just 5 for 14 from the field as the Bulls lost their third straight.
 Thaddeus Young scored 20 and Daniel Theis had 18.
 Nikola Vucevic finished with 17 points and 10 rebounds.

+“I think it’s going to be really, really hard to have a lot of guys in double figures when you shoot (42%) from the field and 16% from the 3-point line.”
+Chicago coach Billy Donovan said.
+“I think our bench was 0 for 12 from 3.
+We didn’t shoot the ball particularly well all the way around as a team.”

 The teams stayed close through the first three quarters.
-Vucevic provided a bit of a buffer for the Bulls, scoring 12 in the period for a 74-70 Chicago lead entering the fourth.
+Vucevic provided a bit of a buffer for the Bulls, scoring 12 in the period for a 74-70 lead entering the fourth.

 The game was originally scheduled for Jan.
 27, but called off due to health and safety protocols.
 That left both teams playing Monday on the second night of a back-to-back, and coming off losses.

-Both teams fell short of overcoming double-digit deficits in Sunday games – Memphis to Indiana and the Bulls to the Timberwolves.
+“We know what we are capable of,” Morant said.
+“How we are able to bounce back from a loss and move on.”

-The lingering effects of the consecutive games showed early.
-Neither team managed more than 46% shooting in the first half, and Memphis added to its problems with a dozen turnovers, while the Bulls committed nine.
+The lingering effects of the consecutive games still showed early.
+Neither team managed more than 46% shooting in the first half, and Memphis added to its problems with 12 turnovers, while the Bulls committed nine.

 That made for a close half.
 A 16-6 run to close it gave Memphis a 48-47 lead at intermission.